By LEAH WILLINGHAM

 Trump stopped far short of officially endorsing Kuehl, however, saying: “I think Steve will do well.
 Good luck, Steve, whoever the hell you are.”

-In the rural, geographically vast 3rd Congressional District, Republican U.S. Rep. Adrian Smith faces a challenger but is expected to win his party’s nomination.
-Two Democrats are vying for their party’s nomination within the district, which is overwhelmingly Republican.
+In the rural, geographically vast 3rd Congressional District, Republican U.S. Rep. Adrian Smith easily won his party’s nomination.
+Two Democrats were vying for their party’s nomination within the district, which is overwhelmingly Republican.

-In the state’s 2nd Congressional District, where McKinley and Mooney are battling each other for the GOP nomination, openly gay former Morgantown city councilor Barry Wendell is competing against security operations manager Angela Dwyer in the Democratic primary.
+In the general election, Mooney will face openly gay former Morgantown city councilor Barry Wendell, who bested security operations manager Angela Dwyer during Tuesday’s Democratic primary.

 Associated Press writer Grant Schulte in Omaha, Nebraska, contributed to this report.